-Based on the preceding findings, adequate transportation facilities will exist to serve the proposed subdivision, as required, in accordance with Section 24-124.
+Based on the preceding findings, adequate transportation facilities will exist to serve the proposed subdivision, as required, in accordance with Section 24-124, if the application is approved with conditions.

-- 10. Use Conversion-The total development included in this PPS is for 104 single-family attached dwellings in the R-T Zone.
-If a substantial revision to the mix of uses on the subject property is proposed that affects Subtitle 24 adequacy findings, as set forth in this resolution of approval and reflected on the PPS, that revision of the mix of uses shall require approval of a new PPS, prior to approval of any building permits. - 11.
+- 7. Use Conversion-The total development included in this PPS is for 104 single-family attached dwellings in the R-T Zone.
+If a substantial revision to the mix of uses on the subject property is proposed that affects Subtitle 24 adequacy findings, as set forth in the resolution of approval and reflected on the PPS, that revision of the mix of uses shall require approval of a new PPS, prior to approval of any building permits. - 8.
 Schools-This PPS has been reviewed for impact on school facilities, in accordance with Section 24-122.02.
-An analysis was conducted, and the results are as follows:
+Staff has conducted an analysis, and the results are as follows: